 Snowflake Substring Blog: Snowflake Logo

-What is Snowflake Substring Function?
+What is the Snowflake Substring Function?

 This function can be used with either a VARCHAR or BINARY data type.
 It will return the part of the string or binary value specified by base_expr, starting from the character/byte determined by start_expr.
 The length of the substring can also be limited by using another argument.